Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Limited value for teams focused mainly on domestic last-mile orchestration.

-Brands expanding globally from a single domestic warehouse, especially those needing simplified international shipping, cost transparency at checkout, and automated cross-border compliance without heavy operational restructuring.
+Brands expanding globally from a single domestic warehouse that need simplified international shipping, cost transparency at checkout, and automated cross-border compliance without heavy operational restructuring.

 Pay-as-you-go model based on carrier rates and service usage, with higher tiers adding discounted rates, automation tools, and onboarding support.